caodinhduc/caodinhduc.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I'm a research engineer on Computer Vision, which consists of 3D Computer Vision, Scene Understanding, and AR/VR applications.
-Previously, I received by Master’s degree in Computer Science at Hanyang University, advised by Prof. Jongwoo Lim.
-I completed my Bachelor’s degree at National University of Hanoi.
+Previously, I received Master’s degree in Computer Science at [Hanyang University](https://www.hanyang.ac.kr/web/eng), advised by [Prof. Jongwoo Lim](https://rvlab.snu.ac.kr/people/jwlim).
+I completed my Bachelor’s degree at Vietnam National University of Hanoi.

+I'm a royal fan of English football (Chelsea) and the music of Thomas Bergersen.
+I also wanna become an engineer, AI architect, scientist, programmer, troublemaker, manager, revisionist, analyst, academic, salesman, entrepreneur, data analyst, product owner, evangelist, debater, musician, biker, a husband, and a father as well.

 # 🔥 News
 - *2023.09*: I join AI research team of MAXST as a research engineer position.
-- *2023.08*: My research is accepted to publish at 34th British Machine Vision Conference, A conference ranked by CoreRanking, welcome to Aberdeen city, Scotland, United Kingdom. &nbsp;
+- *2023.08*: My research is accepted to publish at 34th British Machine Vision Conference, A conference ranked by CoreRanking, welcome to the Aberdeen city, Scotland, United Kingdom. &nbsp;
 - *2023.06*: I successfully denfended my Master’s thesis, congratulation for my graduation. &nbsp;🎉
 - *2023.02*: My research is accepted to present (Oral) at 35th Workshop on Image Procession and Image Understanding, Jeju Island, Korea. &nbsp;🎉